Sarathchandra-kvl/Sarathchandra-kvl/README.md

 ## About Me

+I work in the field of NLP and intelligent systems, with growing experience in building data‑driven applications, retrieval‑based models, and evaluation pipelines.
+I enjoy understanding how information can be structured, interpreted, and made truly useful—whether through ML models, RAG systems, or data analysis.
+I'm always excited to explore new fields and take on challenging problems.

-I'm a technical AI/ML enthusiast passionate about building intelligent systems, experimenting with deep learning architectures, and developing end-to-end applications.
-I also enjoy competitive programming and improving my problem-solving skills.
+I'm a technical AI/ML enthusiast passionate about building intelligent systems, experimenting with deep learning architectures, and developing end‑to‑end applications.
+I also enjoy competitive programming and improving my problem‑solving skills.

 Portfolio: [https://sarathchandra-kvl.github.io/Portfolio/](https://sarathchandra-kvl.github.io/Portfolio/)

 ---

 ## Tech Stack